 49. Enjoy a Tourtiere (French Meat Pie) after Sunday service at Minneapolis’s oldest church: Our Lady of Lourdes Church.

-50. Take a trip back in time at Nye's Polonaise Room, rated the best bar in the nation, and belt out a tune at the piano bar.
+50. Take a trip back in time at Nye's Polonaise Room, called the best bar in the nation by GQ, and belt out a tune at the piano bar.

-51. Take a day to see nearly 100,000 items on display at the Minneapolis Institute of Arts.
+51. Take a day to see nearly 100,000 items on display from 5,000 years at the always-free Minneapolis Institute of Art (call it Mia).

 52. Toga up and taste authentic Greek food and wine (along with music and cooking demos) at the Minneapolis Greek Festival.

 53. Take a backstage tour of the Tony Award-winning Guthrie Theater.